library(tidyverse)

 with your predictions.

-Looking at the graph of your prior, which guesser is your prior most similar to: Optimistic, Unsure or Pessimistic?
+Looking at the graph of your prior, which guesser is your prior most similar to: Optimistic, Undecided or Pessimistic?

 We often describe priors in terms of how much information they give about the unknown variable.
 Priors are often described as: